lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * SCHC ACK: An acknowledgement for fragmentation.
 This message is used by the receiver to report to the sender on the success of reception of a set of SCHC Fragments.

 * SCHC ACK REQ: A request for a SCHC ACK.
-It can be used when the sender expects a SCHC ACK from the receiver but doesn't receive one.
+It can be used by the sender to explicitely request a SCHC ACK from the receiver.

 * SCHC Sender-Abort: A message by the sender telling the receiver that it has aborted the transmission of a fragmented SCHC Packet.

 * SCHC Receiver-Abort: A message by the receiver to tell the sender to abort the transmission of a fragmented SCHC Packet.

-### Windows, Timers, Counters, Intergrity Checking {#MiscTools}
+### Windows, Timers, Counters, Integrity Checking {#MiscTools}

 When fragmented, a SCHC Packet is broken down into pieces (called tile?).
 Each SCHC Fragment carries (at least) one piece (tile) in its Payload.